 The focus of the research-group is, in a broad sense, the living-conditions the region offers in areas such as kindergarten, schools and social-services as well as youth’s informal meeting places.
-By generating empirical knowledge about children’s and youths’ upbringing and living-conditions in our region, the knowledge of our regional partners will be strengthened.
-This can contribute to improved nation-wide social-services.
-It is therefore important that the research includes a close cooperation with local and regional practitioners who actively participate in the research process.
+It is important that the research includes a close cooperation with local and regional practitioners who actively participate in the research process.

 The research project applies both quantitative and qualitative methods ensuring research methods from diverse empirical traditions.
-Various missions and projects within the group offer possibilities for cooperation among multiple disciplines and therefore strengthen the insight of each researcher as well as the group as a whole.
-The group arranges courses in methodology for researchers, students and practitioners.
+Various missions and projects within the group offer possibilities for cooperation among multiple disciplines and includes students as co-researchers.
+The group also arranges courses in methodology for researchers, students and practitioners.

 Areas of Research

 The research group is professionally rooted in kindergarten, school, health-, welfare- and social-sector.
 Current research projects include the following themes:

 - Child- and Youth Experiences of their Educational Environment

 - Drop-out and Failure to Graduate from Upper-Secondary Education